samjonester/samjonester.github.io/_posts/2018-12-07-paydown-problem.md

 Why should there be a fight at all?
 Your priorities should be a negotiation with the product owner based on mutual respect and trust.
 When you "fight" for paydown you're making an interesting statement to the business.

-> When we said you that thing you wanted was done, we weren't being truthful.
+> When we said that thing you wanted was done, we weren't being truthful.
 It looks done to you, but it's not.
 Now, instead of working on the thing we committed to doing next, we're going back to cover our tracks.

 Your paydown efforts are eroding the trust that allows us to have a productive negotiation with product.
 Instead of creating a shared understanding of the value you are creating, you're developing animosity for each other.
 You're declaring that the "other side" is short-sighted, and you need to take defensive action to protect yourselves.